 CEO AND FOUNDER

-Carlyn is sought after for her perspective on the nonprofit workforce’s generational shifts.
-She served advised the Obama administration’s Office of Public Engagement on young professionals’ perspectives, chaired the DC chapter of the Young Nonprofit Professional Network, was integral to the design of emerging leadership programs for the Nonprofit Roundtable, and has been a featured guest on the Kojo Nnamdi show as a thought leader on the topic.
-In 2019, she co-founded the Next Gen Giving Circle, a group of nearly 100 mid-career professionals leveraging donations to make meaningful grants to local community causes.
+Carlyn is a sought-after speaker on the nonprofit workforce’s generational and demographic shifts.
+She advised the Obama administration’s Office of Public Engagement on young professionals’ perspectives, chaired the DC chapter of the Young Nonprofit Professional Network, and has been a featured guest on WAMU’s Kojo Nnamdi show as a thought leader on the topic.
+In 2019, she founded the Next Gen Giving Circle, a group of nearly 100 mid-career professionals whose collective donations support BIPOC-led grassroots organizations in the DC region.

 With a BA in Art History from Emory University and an MA in Museum Administration from The George Washington University, Carlyn puts her education to good use through frequent visits to museums and art institutions across the globe.
 Her hobbies include gardening, cooking, and international travel.
 She and her husband live off the H Street NE corridor in Washington, DC, the fifth generation in her family to do so.